 Employees in need of assistance due to alcohol related problems may be referred for assistance from campus services such as the Employee Assistance Program or to community agencies.

 This policy shall be reviewed five years from its effective date to determine its effectiveness and appropriateness.
 This policy may be reviewed before that time as necessary.

 Certification of Process

-Reviewed by: Policy Facilitation Team, University Personnel, Student Affairs Leadership Team, Administration and Finance, University Development, Otter Promise, University Foundation, University Corporation at Monterey Bay, Associated Students, Academic Senate Executive Committee, Educational Planning and Policy Committee, Legal Counsel, and Provost.
+Reviewed by: Policy Facilitation Team, Human Resources, Student Affairs Leadership Team, Administration and Finance, University Development, Otter Promise, University Foundation, University Corporation at Monterey Bay, Associated Students, Academic Senate Executive Committee, Educational Planning and Policy Committee, Legal Counsel, and Provost.